albertlai/deep-style-transfer/README.md

   * numpy 1.11

 ## Instructions for Processing
-1. Install requirements
-2. Go to the project root (there is a pretrained model in the /data directory)
+1. Go to the project root (there is a pretrained model in the /data directory)
-3. Run:
+2. Run:
 ```
 $ python style.py --input=path_to_image.jpg --output=your_output_file.jpg
 ```